IsaacHair/map25.2/BiggieCheese/readme.txt

 	***Actually, insert in reverse order that you see functions; easier to use this way

 **function frame is actually a doubly linked list

+**main can have "heap" anywhere; it and macros can, but functions can only have it at the start

+***No nesting function definitions

+@@@@You can declare "heap" after the first line of a function, it will just create non-protected variables that are liable to be corrupted upon calling other functions, but will also increase the speed of operation

+**added "array" declaration

+**have added dynamic allocation for the "line" part of the progline structure to allow for longer lines in the case of array, but this is the only time when it is lengthened